 Student Chapters

 AWSM launched its student chapter program in 2011-12, and it has since grown to include chapters at 17 campuses in the United States.
-At this time, AWSM is not currently accepting any applications for new student chapters.
+AWSM is currently accepting applications for new student chapters until May 1, 2024.
 If you're interested in starting a chapter at your campus, under no circumstances should you take any steps or actions until you have contacted the AWSM Board.
 A board member will respond and let you know how to proceed.

 Under no circumstances should a university/college claim to be affiliated or under the guise of AWSM that hasn't formally applied and been approved.
 Legal action may be taken against any individual or party.